Cons for using Pinnacle

 We’re not on site every day, so it takes us longer to get on site if there is a physical equipment failure

 We’re not on site every day (so we can more easily triage requests

 “We” don’t go on vacation, get sick, quit, etc.

 We stock spare parts to minimize downtime from equipment failures

 We run our own “cloud” data center right here in Fort Wayne for offloading some services where disaster recovery or uptime are important.

 We’re constantly researching newer/better hardware and software (at our own expense)

 We get volume discounts on software, hardware, and services that we can pass along to you.

-We’re almost always cheaper
+We’re almost always cheaper than hiring an individual

 You can “fire” us at any time – we don’t require long-term contracts or collect unemployment!